New version 2.4.1 as of 24.02 - Gathering Storm patch update, Português do Brasil.

 - Many tweaks and improvements

-Works with vanilla game and Rise & Fall expansion.
-Compatible with YnAMP and CQUI.
+Works with vanilla game, Rise & Fall and Gathering Storm.
+Compatible with YnAMP.

 This mod adds 4 new Lenses and needs one of the following mods enabled to work properly: